certified translations for uscis

 Certified Translations for USCIS: A Clear, Practical Guide for Immigration Applicants

-The reality is simple: if a document is not in English, U.S. Citizenship and Immigration Services won’t review it as-is.
-They require a complete English translation along with a signed certification confirming its accuracy.
+The reality is simple: if a document is not in U.S. Citizenship and Immigration Services won’t review it as-is.
+They require a translation along with a signed certification confirming its accuracy.
+This rule applies to everyone.
+It doesn’t matter whether you’re applying for a card, a visa or citizenship.
+If your supporting documents are in another language they must be translated properly.

 What “Certified Translation” Really Means

-A lot of people hear the term and assume it’s something complicated or legalistic.
-In practice, it’s quite straightforward.
+A lot of people hear the term and assume it’s something.
+In practice it’s quite straightforward.
+A certified translation for USCIS includes:

-• A full, word-for-word English translation
+• A full word-for-word English translation

 • A signed statement from the translator